 Then, spontaneously, the body heals itself." ~ Ida P. Rolf

 Ida combined her scientific knowledge of the body with yoga, osteopathy, chiropractic medicine and general semantics to develop the 10 series.

 For a person who has never experienced Structural Integration (SI) this is the introduction.
 The 10 series is 10 sessions, all with different goals and focus, in which specific areas of the body are addressed.
 The rate at which a 10 series is performed varies greatly and depends on the client.
 The beauty of the 10 series is that once this work is complete, the client typically may not receive further bodywork for months.
 The body can go through such great changes through a 10 series, that its ideal to take some time off from bodywork and just "feel."

 Structural Integration is a reeducation of the nervous system.
 It changes how we move and feel in our body!
 We work with perception, movement and physical touch to help a client gain further understanding of body mechanics, injury and proprioception.
 The beauty of SI is that we look at the body as a whole, rather than individual parts.
-The method behind this ideology is fascia.
+The medium we work with is fascia.